-Lack in Diversity
+Lack in diversity

 Roles in cybersecurity as a domain have been stereotyped to having a high number of young male individuals.
 Women represent not more than 10% of the total workforce.
 The lack in diversity is not limited to the gender imbalance but extends to racial attributes like ethnicity as well.
 65% of professionals identified themselves as Caucasian.
 Asian, Middle Eastern and African American professionals make up less than 20% of the pool.

-Lack of Focused Accountability
+Lack of focused accountability

 For most organizations, the chief security officers used to play the role of gate keepers, exercising their right to veto whenever they deemed any activity a security risk.
 As businesses started focusing on growth more than anything else, having a strict gate keeper acted as a hinderance to it.

-In today’s time, as CTOs are responsible for a wide range of tasks, security as a function of business is not getting enough attention.
+In today’s time, as CTOs are responsible for a wide range of tasks.
+Consequently, security as a function of business is not getting enough attention.
 The need of the hour is to have a person solely responsible and accountable for the security needs of a business – irrespective of its size.

-Mismatch in Authority & Responsibility
+Mismatch in authority & responsibility

-A report based on a survey of Fortune 500 companies found that just 4% of security professionals were at the senior vice president level and 27% at the vice president level in their organizations.
+A report based on a survey of Fortune 500 companies found that just 4% of security professionals were at the senior vice president level while only 27% at the vice president level in their organizations.
 For companies with revenue numbers no less than $5 Billion, this is a rather low number.

 This misalignment in the chain of hierarchy is detrimental for the security concerns of the organization.
 Conflicts between the CSIOs and their reporting managers is inevitable due to the inherent mismatch in their objectives.
 The latter focuses on growth and driving profits for the organization whereas the former focuses on security.
 This also restricts direct communication between the CEOs or the board members with the cybersecurity team.
 Sustained miscommunication can lead to lack of trust and leave the board unaware of how grave the issue of security is.